tbrowder/ExampleLib-UseResources/README.md

     copy-resources-module file=<desired module file name> module=<desired module name>

 The process also creates a test file for that installation.
-Note the files are created in the current directory and you will have to be put it in place manually.
+Note the files are created in the current directory, and you will have to be put it in its proper place manually.

 Module details
 --------------